Family Law

 • Imprisonment exceeding one year

-Annulment Grounds are much more specific and limited.
+Reasons for annulment are much more specific and limited.
 Courts grant annulments only if the marriage is void (legally prohibited from ever existing) or voidable (has defects that allow legal challenge).
 Common grounds include:

 • Fraud or misrepresentation about vital facts